Symphyotrichum oblongifolium

 Symphyotrichum oblongifolium (formerly Aster oblongifolius), commonly known as aromatic aster or oblong-leaved aster, is a species of flowering plant in the family Asteraceae and is native to parts of the eastern and central United States.
 It is an uncommon herbaceous perennial that reaches heights of 10–80 cm and blooms August–November with many flower heads in various shades of purple.

 Description

 Aromatic aster is a perennial, herbaceous flowering plant that reaches heights of 10–80 cm on one to ten or more stems growing from a sturdy caudex.
 It blooms August–November with many flower heads in various shades of purple.

 Distribution and habitat

 Aromatic aster is found in parts of Kansas, Ohio, northern Illinois, hilly parts of southern Illinois, and on the banks of the Mississippi River and Illinois River, as well as other parts of the central United States.
 It is found in Missouri, along the Ohio River, and from Pennsylvania to Nebraska to Minnesota to Virginia.

 Conservation

 As of July 2021, NatureServe listed Symphyotrichum oblongifolium as Secure (G5) worldwide; Critically Imperiled (S1) in Colorado and North Carolina; Imperiled (S2) in Wyoming; and, Vulnerable (S3) in Indiana and Ohio.

+Popular culture

+In recognition of the aster flowers common to North Carolina, a Storyliving by Disney community located near Pittsboro, North Carolina, was named Asteria.